 Why do you use a Quilt design instead of the standard Mummy Bag?

 The Quilt Design makes more sense.
 It works better.
 You can get in and out with ease and you can wrap yourself tightly or loosely adjusting to the temperature changes during your adventure.
 You can also use the bag indoors on your bed because it unzips completely flat and symmetrical.

-Because wool batting and wool felt have more insulating ability than a woven blanket.
+Because wool batting has more insulating ability than a woven blanket.
 A blanket is not nearly as warm, and weighs a lot more.

 8110 State HWY 80 South

 Burnsville, NC 28714

 Lucky Sheep Circadian Sleeping Bag

 The Chi Pack (Natural daypack for city or trail